 |Versatile||JSON is much versatile.||CSV is very less versatile.|

 JSON is referred to as comparatively better than CSV while working with the large volume of data and in terms of scalability of files or application.
-CSV is excellent in working with small files and fewer data.
-But while loading the large volume of data and converting into the other format like excel, then excel not be able to follow the CSV standards, even though everything is defined properly in the file.
+CSV is excellent at working with small files and fewer data.
+But while loading the large volume of data and converting it into the other format like excel, excel not to follow the CSV standards, even though everything is defined properly in the file.
 CSV does not support data hierarchies.
-In JSON, it is significantly easier to work within and mainly used for the programming languages but JSON file becomes twice the CSV file when a lot of data is required or maintained in files.
-JSON is also having APIs, which automatically converts JSON into native structure.
-The newer APIs by default is supporting the JSON format
+In JSON, it is significantly easier to work within and mainly used for the programming languages, but JSON file becomes twice the CSV file when a lot of data is required or maintained in files.
+JSON is also having APIs, which automatically converts JSON into the native structure.
+The newer APIs, by default, is supporting the JSON format.

 In this JSON vs CSV article, we have seen that both JSON vs CSV file is used for storing the data in different forms and format.
 JSON is referred to as the best data exchange format as of now.
 It is lightweight, compact and versatile.
-CSV is mainly used only when there is a requirement of sending the large volume of data and there is an issue with bandwidth.
-CSV cannot be used where the data is complex and unstructured, then only JSON is the better option to work with complex data.
-These both formats and text are having its own pros and cons like each technology or language is having.
+CSV is mainly used only when there is a requirement of sending a large volume of data, and there is an issue with bandwidth.
+CSV cannot be used where the data is complex and unstructured; then only JSON is the better option to work with complex data.
+These both formats and text are having their own pros and cons, like each technology or language is having.
 The selection of format can have done based on the scalability of the file or data.
 If the data has to grow with time and need to compromise with bandwidth, then CSV is a better option.
-JSON can be expensive but it will be used for a long time than CSV.
+JSON can be expensive, but it will be used for a long time than CSV.

-This has a been a guide to the top difference between JSON vs CSV.
-Here we also discuss the JSON vs CSV key differences with infographics and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to the top difference between JSON vs CSV.
+Here we also discuss the key differences with infographics and comparison table.
+You may also have a look at the following articles to learn more.